 The Bioactive market is expected to grow fast in the next 5-10 years.
 It’s revolutionary since it eliminates the use of surgical methods such as stapling and focuses on natural healing.
 This they achieve by finding a way to promote tissue granulation and epithelialization.
 For example, certain bioactive dressings have active antimicrobial properties including maintaining a certain moisture, alkalinity and pH.
 In addition, the bioactive dressing will also contain thrombin to kick off the body’s clotting mechanism, and antibiotic to prevent infection.
 This is an example for bioactive dressing.

 Recent study suggest honey as one of the natural bio-active dressings.

 There are two types of tissue-engineered wound healing products are available.

 One that has no living cells and those with living cells.
 Products like Integra Wound Matrix does not contain living cells.
 These contain a matrix of plasmids which interact with the DNA to trigger the secretion of growth factors.
 This matrix may also contain collagen and elastin.

 Those with living cells usually contain autologous fibroblasts and keratinocytes and they literally form a skin layer substitute.
 Products like Epicel, is made from the patient’s own skin using a specialized process.

-Platelet-Rich Plasma (PRP) is the fastest growing treatment of the three solely due to it’s sheer simplicity and naturalness.
+Platelet-Rich Plasma (PRP) for wound healing is the fastest growing treatment of the three solely due to it’s sheer simplicity and naturalness.
 Therea are no side effects and has recently become the default treatment for accelerating healing of all kinds.
 Studies suggest it’s showing wonderful results for treating ulcer wounds.
 Platelet-Rich Plasma contains many growth factors (PDGF, TGF-betas, FGFs, VEGF, etc.).
 With PRP, patient’s own blood is drawn to a special apparatus called PRP Kit and spun in a centrifuge to separate WBC, Plasma, and RBC.
 From these components, a delicate mix of Platelet-Rich Plasma is extracted based on certain qualities of the wound and patient.
 The extract is then hand-injected into the wounded area releasing growth factors that recruit and increase proliferation of reparative cells.
 For complex healing, like joints, ultrasound imaging is often used to guide the injection.